 As with any yarn substitution, you’ll also need to figure out how many skeins of the yarn of your choice the pattern will require.
 Here are the number of balls for our other recommended yarns:

-Please introduce yourself below–let us know who you are, where you’re from, and who you’re making this sweater for!
+In the meantime, please introduce yourself below–let us know who you are, where you’re from, and who you’re making this top for!

 New to knit-alongs?
 Check out our guide to knit/crochet-alongs for some helpful advice.
 Crocheters, we’ll be having another crochet-along in the coming months, so keep an eye out for an announcement.